 Listed companies in Europe must prepare their consolidated financial statements in accordance with International Financial Reporting Standards (IFRSs), as endorsed and adopted by the EU.
 In light of the coronavirus impact, we are also closely following developments related to specific standards, particularly IFRS9 Financial Instruments.

-ICAEW is responding to the European Commission’s consultation reviewing the EU Non-financial reporting directive.
-The consultation considers how improvements might be made to non-financial reporting, to ensure better disclosures on key matters relevant to businesses, including climate change issues.
+ICAEW is closely following the review of the EU Non-financial reporting directive.
+We believe that improvements can be made to non-financial reporting, to ensure better disclosures on key matters relevant to businesses, including climate change issues.
 High quality, non-financial information and user-driven assurance on that information are key to improving investor confidence and highly relevant to the future role of auditors.
 EU legislative change will provide an important point of reference for international businesses, investors and stakeholders – including when it comes to developments around setting non-financial reporting standards.

 European Single Electronic Format (ESEF)